For information specific to exam stress, consult the Exam Stress page.

 Strategies that address the cause of stress

 Remember that stress is a response to danger.
 If you don't see danger, you won't experience stress.
 The goal of strategies that address the cause of stress is to remove the danger by decreasing your demands or increasing your resources (or a combination of both).
 The strategies can be placed into two categories depending on whether the stressor is real or self-created.

-The goal of stress management strategies for real dangers is to take action to remove the danger that is causing your stress.
+The goal of stress management strategies for real stressors is to take action to remove the danger that is causing your stress.
 The action you take will likely require building and/or using skills.
-For example, managing stress caused by financial difficulties requires building and using good budgeting skills and managing stress caused by having to write a term paper requires building and using good writing skills.
+For example, managing stress caused by financial difficulties requires building and using good budgeting skills.
+Managing stress caused by having to write a term paper requires building and using good writing skills.
 The skill you use will depend on the stressor.
 Helpful skills include:

 - Problem solving